Leadership Team

 Priya is driven by her passion for communication, creativity, and relationship building.
 Born in Napa, and raised in Fairfield, CA, Priya is a proud second-generation child of immigrants from the Fiji Islands and the Indian diaspora.

-In her free time, Priya loves to stay active and explore new experiences, which could include dropping in an improv class, watching her latest binge-worthy show with her partner, or planning her next Instagram-worthy travel adventure.
+In her free time, Priya looks for new experiences, which could include dropping in an improv class, watching her latest binge-worthy show with her partner, or trying a new dance or yoga class.

 Reach out to Priya if you have questions about media, communications, marketing, or development.